ncullen93/ncullen93.github.io/about.md

 ---
 # About ANTsX

+ANTsX is an ecosystem of stand-alone yet related software tools.
+It is built on top of the <i>Insight Software Toolkit</i> (ITK).

-The ANTsX ecosystem is comprised of the following stand-alone software packages:
+The ecosystem is comprised of the following tools:

 - ANTs: the core, command-line based tools
 - ANTsR: an interface for ANTs and other statistical methods in the R programming language